andrewbranch/docs/modules/02_Theory.md

 - **`node10`**: Formerly known as `node`, this is the unfortunate default when `module` is set to `commonjs`.
 It’s a pretty good model of Node versions older than v12, and sometimes it’s a passable approximation of how most bundlers do module resolution.
 It supports looking up packages from `node_modules`, loading directory `index.js` files, and omitting `.js` extensions in relative module specifiers.
 Because Node v12 introduced different module resolution rules for ES modules, though, it’s a very bad model of modern versions of Node.
 It should not be used for new projects.
 - **`node16`**: This is the counterpart of `--module node16` and is set by default with that `module` setting.
 Node v12 and later support both ESM and CJS, each of which uses its own module resolution algorithm.
 In Node, module specifiers in import statements and dynamic `import()` calls are not allowed to omit file extensions or `/index.js` suffixes, while module specifiers in `require` calls are.
 This module resolution mode understands and enforces this restriction where necessary, as determined by the [module detection rules](#module-kind-detection) instated by `--module node16`.
 (For `node16` and `nodenext`, `module` and `moduleResolution` go hand-in-hand: setting one to `node16` or `nodenext` while setting the other to something else has unsupported behavior and may be an error in the future.)
 - **`nodenext`**: Currently identical to `node16`, this is the counterpart of `--module nodenext` and is set by default with that `module` setting.
 It’s intended to be a forward-looking mode that will support new Node module resolution features as they’re added.
-- **`bundler`**: Node v12 introduced some new module resolution features for importing npm packages—the `exports` and `imports` fields of package.json—and many bundlers adopted those features without also adopting the stricter rules for ESM imports.
+- **`bundler`**: Node v12 introduced some new module resolution features for importing npm packages—the `"exports"` and `"imports"` fields of `package.json`—and many bundlers adopted those features without also adopting the stricter rules for ESM imports.
 This module resolution mode provides a base algorithm for code targeting a bundler.
-It supports package.json `exports` and `imports` by default, but can be configured to ignore them.
+It supports `package.json` `"exports"` and `"imports"` by default, but can be configured to ignore them.
 It requires setting `module` to `esnext`.

 [TODO: link to reference pages for modern Node and `bundler`]